-What are the causes and risk factors for ASD?
+What causes ASD?

-Researchers don't know the primary causes of ASD, but studies suggest that a person's genes can act together with aspects of their environment to affect development in ways that lead to ASD.
+Researchers do not know the primary causes of ASD, but studies suggest that a person's genes and aspects of their environment may affect development in ways that lead to ASD.
 Some factors that are associated with an increased likelihood of developing ASD include:

 - Having a sibling with ASD

 - Having older parents

+- Having a very low birth weight

 - Having certain genetic conditions (such as Down syndrome or Fragile X syndrome)

-- Having a very low birth weight

-Not everyone who has these risk factors develops ASD.
+Not everyone who has these factors will develop ASD.